Latest posts by Aran Davies (see all)

 If Android development is the main objective, then Kotlin is the right choice given the productivity advantages and the massive support from Google.

 However, if the objective is the creation of larger, more complex products, then working with Java is the better choice.
 The use of Kotlin for backend projects is a recent phenomenon.
 For e.g., Spring 5.0 started supporting Kotlin only in 2017, so it still lacks the advantage that Java has in terms of maturity.

 Overall, Java is among the top three most popular programming languages due to the various advantages it offers.
 The latest TIOBE index confirms this.
-Read “TIOBE index for May 2022” for more details.
+Read the “TIOBE index” for more details.

 Factor #2: Can you afford a learning curve?